Cancer and VTE

 - The prevalence of cancer and VTE is higher and more severe than the combination of cancer-ictus and cancer-myocardial infarct

-- 1 in 10 patients with cancer who died of a pulmonary embolism are younger than 50 years old and 1 in 5 has no metastasis
+- One in ten patients with cancer who died of a pulmonary embolism are younger than 50 years old and one in five has no metastasis

 If the risk of suffering a thrombosis or a PE or severe bleeding is minimum for patients without cancer, in patients with cancer this risk doubles.